PointCloudLibrary/pcl/doc/tutorials/content/good_estimation.rst

   (2) Allowing concurrent object recognition and pose estimation for manipulation.

 The performance of the proposed object descriptor is compared with the main state-of-the-art descriptors.
 Experimental results show that the overall classification performance obtained with GOOD is comparable to the best performances obtained with the state-of-the-art descriptors.
-Concerning memory and computation time, GOOD clearly outperforms the other descriptors.
+Concerning memory and computation time, GOOD clearly outperforms the other descriptors (For more details please have a look at `our_paper
+<http://www.sciencedirect.com/science/article/pii/S0167865516301684>`_ ).
 Therefore, GOOD is especially suited for real-time applications.
-The current implementation of GOOD descriptor supports several functionalities for 3D object recognition and Object Manipulation.
+The current implementation of GOOD descriptor supports several functionalities for **3D Object Recognition** and **Object Manipulation**.

 To show all the functionalities and properties of the GOOD descriptor, a demonstration in real time was performed.
 A video of this demonstration is available at: https://youtu.be/iEq9TAaY9u8